“He who controls the spice controls the universe.”

 - Pulse cauliflower in food processor until it reaches a rice consistency.
 (You might need to pulse the cauliflower in 2 batches).
 Add cauliflower “rice” to soup pot & simmer a final 5 minutes.

-Notes: (1) You can substitute 3 peaches or 4 apricots for the mangoes.(2) If you don’t have a nightshade sensitivity, you can use regular curry.
+- If you don’t have a nightshade sensitivity, you can use regular curry.

 Keywords: paleo, aip, gaps, wahls, whole30, one pot, curried chicken and "rice" stew